Boutiques back in spotlight in HP-Autonomy bid

 NEW YORK Boutique investment banks snatched fees away from their larger rivals by taking central roles in two of this week's largest deals.

-Frank Quattrone's Qatalyst Partners, in particular, has had a windfall week, working on both Hewlett-Packard Co's $11.7 billion (7 billion pounds) deal to buy Autonomy Corp and Google's $12.5 billion purchase of Motorola Mobility Holdings..
+Frank Quattrone's Qatalyst Partners, in particular, has had a windfall week, working on both Hewlett-Packard Co's $11.7 billion deal to buy Autonomy Corp and Google's $12.5 billion purchase of Motorola Mobility Holdings..

 Boutique Perella Weinberg Partners landed along with Barclays in advising Hewlett-Packard.